NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5BB6B does 6B with follow ups
 - 2B(6B) transition is two frames later with limited follow ups (2B6BBB and 2B6BBA)
 - 2B6BB~B made 3 frames slower
+- 6B
-- 6B has increased lift
+    - Has increased lift
+    - Has increased hitstun
+    - Has increased blockstun
 - 6B(B) has increased lift
-- 6B(A) recovers 2 frames faster
+- 6B(A) B follow up cannot be done on the last two frames of the move
 - 6BA(B)
     - Can be done on whiff
     - Transitions faster